I am no longer on this regimen. Click here to know my FAQ's/About Me:

 STEP 2.)
-"Acne.org - 2.5 BP Treatment".
-I only used one pump.
-Dan must be made of steel.
+"Acne.org - 2.5 BP Treatment". ***I only used one pump!*** Dan’s face must have been made of steel.
 My face kept boiling and pealing with two pumps, even after gradually adjusting to it, so one pump was more than enough for me.
-Plus my face is smaller.
+Plus my face and head is smaller, lol!

 QUESTIONS & ANSWERS

-From popular demand, I have taken the liberty of explaining The Regimen (or Dan's Regimen) in much more detail than most people have been able to do here on the community chat boards.
-I am doing this so that you can hopefully have many of your common questions answered in regards to Dan's Regimen and Dan's Regimen ALONE.
+From popular demand, I have taken the liberty of explaining The Acne.org Regimen (or Dan's Regimen) in much more detail than most people have been able to do here in the acne community.
+I am doing this so that you can hopefully have your common questions answered in regards to the Acne.org Regimen and this regimen ALONE.

 What I have for you are:

-* Three things you must know about Dan's regimen:
+1.)
+Three things you must know about the Acne.org regimen:

 For those who just started or is currently on Dan's Regimen, you MUST understand a few basic concepts:

 1.)
 The regimen is all about future prevention.

 It can take several weeks for the acne to stop emerging, and even longer for the black/red marks to go away.

 Do not confuse your black/red marks for upcoming acne spots.